Senozoid/Fatewright/README.md

 # Fatewright (WORK IN PROGRESS)
-Fatewright is an opensoure project (written in Java) to facilitate the creation of custom text-based story games, such as gamebooks, CYOA games or other kinds of interactive fiction texts.
+Fatewright is an open-soure project (written in Java) to facilitate the creation of custom text-based story games, such as gamebooks, CYOA games or other kinds of interactive fiction texts.

 ## NOTES
 ***This is currently a work in progress and I will begin pushing the source code once it is reasonably stable. \